qifeng22/PointSlice2/Readme.md

-The repositories offer an interesting 3D object detection method.
-You can use the following methods to utilize it.
+This repository contains the official implementation of the **PointSlice** model, offering an innovative **3D object detection method**.
+You can use the following approaches to utilize it.

 ## **Installation Guide**

 This document provides a step-by-step guide to installing the required dependencies and setting up the environment for running the project.